BhupendraShahi/youtube-clone/README.md

 This is a clone of yputube made using React.js, Node.js, Express.JS, MongoDB and Firebase.

-The frontend is hosted on Netlify and backend is hosted on Heroku.
+The client/frontend is hosted on Netlify and server/backend is hosted on Heroku.